Book Review: Teach Your Child to Read in 100 Easy Lessons

 Keep it lighthearted.
 Don’t show frustration.
 Take a break and re-do the lesson.

 Lessons will take longer than 20 minutes, at least in the beginning.

-We talk about changing education - here’s a great way to start.
-Imagine if all parents used this book with their children, and those five year olds arrived on their first day of school with a reading level a seven-year old.
+We talk about changing education — here’s a great way to start.
+Imagine if all parents used this book with their children, and those five-year-olds arrived on their first day of school with a seven-year-old reading level.

 I’m genuinely surprised that this book isn’t far more popular than it is.
 It’s not as if it’s new — it was first published in 1983.
 Especially as reading is highly correlated with success in other academic subjects.